flyteorg/flyte/rsts/community/troubleshoot.rst

    You can run ``make teardown`` followed by the ``make start`` command.

-- If the ``make start`` command isn't proceeding by any chance, check the pods' statuses by run this command
+- If the ``make start`` command isn't proceeding by any chance, check the pods' statuses by running this command

   ::

    docker exec flyte-sandbox kubectl get po -A
-- If you think a pod's crashing or getting evicted by any chance, describe the pod by running the command which gives detailed overview of pod's status
+- If you think a pod has crashed or evicted by any chance, describe the pod by running the command which gives the detailed overview of the pod's status

   ::